mrpappas/lab-rat/Missions/ESCAPADE.md

 🚀 Launched on [New Glenn](https://www.blueorigin.com/new-glenn) Flight 2 NET November 13.

 New Glenn deployed two spacecraft on a modified interplanetary trajectory due to launching later than originally planned.
 NASA paid Blue Origin ~$20 million for the launch.
 Delayed from 13 October 2024; it was originally intended to be launched on the debut flight of New Glenn.

-[NASA Eyes on the Solar System](https://eyes.nasa.gov/apps/solar-system/#/sc_escapade_blue) tracking the satellites in real time for a September 2027 Mars rendezvous.

 ## Spacecraft & Payloads